+- 1. Weather Forecast Provider (External Systems/Cloud Services)

+- 2. DSO (External Systems/Cloud Services)

 - 3. Centralized Dispatcher (iVPP) (Reflex)

 - 4. Forecasting Engine (iVPP)

 - 5. Database (ESB)

 - 6. Aggregation and Intelligent Segmentation (iVPP)

 - 7. Virtual Energy Console (iVPP)

 - 8. Energy Market (External Systems/ Cloud Services)

 - 9. Asset Agent (ESB)

-10. Asset (Battery, Private CHPs, CHP, Fuel Cell)
+- 10. Asset (Battery, Private CHPs, CHP, Fuel Cell)

-1a.
-The prosumer stores his/her comfort settings in the Asset Agent.

-1b.
-The assets store their constraints regarding their operation in their respective Asset Agents.

-1c.
-The asset agents store their data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to their Asset Agent.

-1d.
-The asset agents store the asset's data regarding their state (e.g SoC for BESS, Power/Energy output for production assets etc.) to the database.

-1e.
-Local Meteorological Forecast data from the Weather Forecast Provider are stored in the Database.

-1f.
-Historical price data of the day-ahead, intra-day and imbalance markets from the energy market are stored in the database.

-2. The Virtual Energy Console gets data from the database where the aggregator can get a clear overview of the assets and their condition.

-3a.
-The Aggregation and Intelligent Segmentation Component gets load measurement data from the database.

-3b.
-The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets of the aggregator into clusters based on a predefined objective.

-4. The Virtual Energy Console gets the labels of the clustered data from the database.

-5a.
-The Forecasting Engine gets the historical data of previous measurements, price data and local meteorological data from the database.

-5b.
-The Forecasting Engine gets the labels of the clustered data from the database.

-5c.
-The Forecasting Engine computes day-ahead and short-term forecasts for power generation, consumption and price of energy in the day-ahead, intra-day and imbalance markets.

-5d.
-The Forecasting Engine sends the forecasted power generation, power consumption and prices to the database.

-6. The Asset Agent of each asset sends the asset's flexibility to the Centralized Dispatcher.

-7a.
-The Centralized Dispatcher requests real time measurement data, price data, and energy forecasts from the ESB.

-7b.
-The Centralized Dispatcher computes the current plan for the upcoming period.

-8a.
-The Aggregator requests from the CD the current plan for the upcoming period.

-8b.
-The Aggregator requests from the CD different plans regarding the available energy flexibility.

-8c.
-The aggregator defines its strategy on the imbalance market, based on the optimization goal, the available energy flexibility and market data (such as the current day-ahead programmed, intra-day data, congestion information).
-9a.
-The Aggregator sends flexibility capacity bids/schedules towards the imbalance capacity market.

-10a.
-Based on the outcome of the market interaction, the aggregator creates a new target for the upcoming period 10b.
-The aggregator sends the new target for the upcoming period to the CD.

-11a.
-Based on the received data the CD calculates the setpoints for the involved assets.

-11b.
-The CD sends the calculated setpoints to the asset agents for implementation.

-12. The asset agents send the aforementioned signals to the Physical Assets to start their operation.

-The asset agents send the aforementioned signals to the Thysical Assets to start then opera
+- la.
+The prosumer stores his/her comfort settings in the Asset Agent. - 1b.
+The assets store their constraints regarding their operation in their respective Asset Agents. - Ic.
+The asset agents store their data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to their Asset Agent. - Id.
+The asset agents store the asset's data regarding their state (e.g SoC for BESS, Power/Energy output for production assets etc.) to the database. - le.
+Local Meteorological Forecast data from the Weather Forecast Provider are stored in the Database. - If.
+Historical price data of the day-ahead, intra-day and imbalance markets from the energy market are stored in the database. - 2.
+The Virtual Energy Console gets data from the database where the aggregator can get a clear overview of the assets and their condition. - 3a.
+The Aggregation and Intelligent Segmentation Component gets load measurement data from the database. - 3b.
+The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets of the aggregator into clusters based on a predefined objective. - 3c.
+The labels of the clustered data are sent to the database. - 4.
+The Virtual Energy Console gets the labels of the clustered data from the database. - 5a.
+The Forecasting Engine gets the historical data of previous measurements, price data and local meteorological data from the database. - 5b.
+The Forecasting Engine gets the labels of the clustered data from the database. - 5c.
+The Forecasting Engine computes day-ahead and short-term forecasts for power generation, consumption and price of energy in the day-ahead, intra-day and imbalance markets. - 5d.
+The Forecasting Engine sends the forecasted power generation, power consumption and prices to the database. - 6.
+The Asset Agent of each asset sends the asset's flexibility to the Centralized Dispatcher. - 7a.
+The Centralized Dispatcher requests real time measurement data, price data, and energy forecasts from the ESB. - 7b.
+The Centralized Dispatcher computes the current plan for the upcoming period. - 8a.
+The Aggregator requests from the CD the current plan for the upcoming period. - 8b.
+The Aggregator requests from the CD different plans regarding the available energy flexibility. - 8c.
+The aggregator defines its strategy on the imbalance market, based on the optimization goal, the available energy flexibility and market data (such as the current day-ahead programmed, intra-day data, congestion information). - 9a.
+The Aggregator sends flexibility capacity bids/schedules towards the imbalance capacity market. - 9b.
+The Energy Markets send their results back to the aggregator. - 10a.
+Based on the outcome of the market interaction, the aggregator creates a new target for the upcoming period - 10b.
+The aggregator sends the new target for the upcoming period to the CD. - 11a.
+Based on the received data the CD calculates the setpoints for the involved assets. - 11b.
+The CD sends the calculated setpoints to the asset agents for implementation. - 12.
+The asset agents send the aforementioned signals to the Physical Assets to start their operation.

-6.2.4 Use Case 4: Demand Side Management and Smart Grid methods to support

-Power quality and congestion management services
+6.2.4 Use Case 4: Demand Side Management and Smart Grid methods to support Power quality and congestion management services